tuanht/js-crawl/README.md

 `getImageNativeSize` test case may fail several times because the image is not cached at the first times run, or until you open these images in your browser that run unit test.

+### POST crawl result to web service

+The crawl result data will be POST to web service automatically.
+The server API URL is define in `HomePageController.POST_REPORT_API_URL`.

+Furthermore, I has written a piece of web service at [js-crawl-server](https://github.com/tuanht/js-crawl-server).